roytang/blog/content/posts/2007/09/lorwyn-planeswalkers.md

 **

 Ah, Liliana, first among equals.
 Well, first to be previewed anyway.
 The finisher will win you games in Limited &#8211; but only after much blood has already been spilled.
 The special move on the other hand, pulls out all your other bombs from your deck (hope you had a few!)
-The normal move is meh in both Limited and Constructed &#8211; paying 5 for a repeating single discard effect isn&'t really that good.
-For Constructed, her finisher has a strange synergy with Jace Beleren&'s&#8230;populate the graveyards, then animate &'em all under my control.
-Well, it&'s pretty good with Damnation as well.
-A bit of a &#8220;win more&#8221; card, if you live long enough to get Liliana online, you&'re probably a control deck and you&'re already winning.
+The normal move is meh in both Limited and Constructed &#8211; paying 5 for a repeating single discard effect isn't really that good.
+For Constructed, her finisher has a strange synergy with Jace Beleren's&#8230;populate the graveyards, then animate 'em all under my control.
+Well, it's pretty good with Damnation as well.
+A bit of a &#8220;win more&#8221; card, if you live long enough to get Liliana online, you're probably a control deck and you're already winning.

 **